 - If you are new to The New Quarterly, consider entering your nonfiction piece to the annual Edna Staebler Personal Essay Contest, where submissions of any length, on any subject matter, are considered for publication.

-- The New Quarterly has a range of nonfiction series that focus on the writing life: Day Jobs, In Conversation, Magazine as Muse, On Writing, Soundings, The Writer at Large, and Word & Image.
+- The New Quarterly has a range of nonfiction series that focus on the writing life: Day Jobs, In Conversation, On Writing, Soundings, The Writer at Large, and Word & Image.
 For most of these series, we solicit works from writers we know and love.
-If you have an essay that you think would be a good fit for one of these series, please forward it in .pdf form to info[at]tnq.ca.
+If you have an essay that you think would be a perfect fit for one of these series, please forward it with a cover letter to info[at]tnq.ca.

 Who do we publish?